Shipping Glossary

 Cubic pricing is a USPS rate structure available through commercial pricing that charges based on a package's volume (cubic size) rather than its weight.
 It is available for Priority Mail packages that measure 0.5 cubic feet or less, with no weight limit up to 70 lbs.

 USPS cubic pricing divides packages into five tiers (0.1 to 0.5 cubic feet) based on their dimensions.
 Because there is no weight limit within these tiers, cubic pricing is especially valuable for small but heavy items like candles, books, weights, or liquids.
 The rate is determined solely by the cubic tier and the shipping zone.
-Cubic pricing is only available through USPS commercial pricing platforms and shipping software -- you cannot get cubic rates at the post office counter.
-Shippers using platforms like I'd Ship That automatically receive cubic pricing when it offers the lowest rate.
+Cubic pricing is only available through USPS commercial pricing platforms and shipping software, so you cannot get cubic rates at the post office counter.
+Shippers using platforms like I'd Ship That automatically receive cubic pricing when it offers the lowest rate, and you see the full price before you buy.
+This matters more than ever heading into 2026: USPS retail rates are rising about 5.4 percent, with UPS and FedEx each up about 5.9 percent effective late December 2025 through January 2026.
+Cubic pricing sits below those retail tables, so dense, compact products are exactly where you can blunt the hike instead of paying it on every shipment.

 Formula